Back to Blog

 Tips for Travelers

-If you’re visiting a country with restrictive VPN laws, always ask the question "are VPNs legal where I'm going?" to avoid issues.
+If you’re visiting a country with restrictive VPN laws, always ask questions: "Are VPNs legal where I'm going?" and "Why use a VPN in that country?" to avoid issues.
 Use government-approved services if available, and avoid activities that could attract legal trouble.
 Staying informed helps ensure that you remain safe and compliant.

 Conclusion